jvidalv/vvlog/README.md

 ### Core

-Build with the power 🔥 of React.useState and React.context, also:
+Build with the power 🔥 of React.useState and React.createContext, also:

 - styled-components
 - react-bootstrap